philipturner/ue5-nanite-macos/README.md

 ## Change 4

 The crash occured because two texture types were different.
-The first type was `2`, the raw value of `MTLTextureType.type2D`.
-The second type was `9`, the raw value of `MTLTextureType.typeTextureBuffer`.
+One was `2`, the raw value of `MTLTextureType.type2D`.
+The other was `9`, the raw value of `MTLTextureType.typeTextureBuffer`.

 ## Attribution